fbpx

 Brine is a saltwater solution that uses the ratio of 1 cup of kosher salt + desired herbs and spices to one gallon of water.

-Ingredients Needed for our Meat Brine
+Ingredients Needed for our Fortified Meat Brine

 Tools For This Protein Pancake Recipe from scratch.